Partial regularity in nonlocal systems I: Preliminaries

 Let $\ell(\ti{x}):= \bbt(\ti{x}-x)+\aaat$, $\bbt \in \mathbb{R}^{N \times n}$, $\aaat \in \mathbb{R}^N$, be an arbitrary affine map, with $\ti{x}, x\in \er^n$; direct computations show that, whenever $\rr>0$ \eqn{tritri}

 The upper bound in \rif{tritri}$_2$ is a direct consequence of the definitions.
-For the reader's sake, we spend a few words on the proof of \rif{tritri}$_1$.
-First, let us recall that, if $\bbt \in \er^{N\times n}$, then \eqn{onelinemore}
+For the reader's convenience, we spend a few words on the proof of \rif{tritri}$_1$.
+This follows either by a direct computation or by the following argument, that works for every $p\geq 1$.
+First note that for every $(\mathfrak{b},\mathfrak{a})\in \er^{N\times n}\times \er^N,$ as the first quantity defines a norm on $\er^{N\times n}\times \er^N$ (all norms are equivalent in finite dimensions).
+By scaling it follows